cciw-uk/data-protection/Amendments to manual.rst

 Amendments to CCiW manual
 =========================

+There are various places in existing manual/handbooks that we should update.

 We need a short section that notes CCiW's responsibilities to handle data carefully, with a very brief summary of the main points.
 This could potentially be a new document.
 The intended audience is the CCiW trustees.